Photosynq/PhotosynQ-Documentation/docs/desktop-application/installation.md

 Further you will be asked if you want to activate the location services.
 The location is used together with measurements in projects.
 You can activate or deactivate the services at any time in the [application settings].

-::: warning
+::: warning Note
-**Note:** MacOS users will be asked if they want to give the application access to their keychain.
+MacOS users will be asked if they want to give the application access to their keychain.
 Please select **Always Allow** to give permission to the PhotosynQ app to safely store and access the login information from the keychain.
 :::

 ## Updates

 Updates are downloaded and installed automatically to make sure, you always have the latest version of the app.

-::: tip
+::: tip Tip
-**Tip:** You can activate / deactivate the automatic updates in the [application settings] at any time.
+You can activate / deactivate the automatic updates in the [application settings] at any time.
 :::

 ### Troubleshooting